 How should I submit my ideas and who should I pitch to?

-All proposals should be submitted via BBC Pitch to the relevant genre Controller or Commissioner.
+All proposals should be submitted via BBC Pitch.

-Popular Factual Entertainment ideas for BBC Two can also be pitched via the Features & Formats Commissioning team.
+Popular Factual Entertainment ideas for BBC Two can also be pitched via the popular factual and factual entertainment commissioning team.